T3s intelligent straightener and styling iron takes hair straightening settings to another level

 RRP: £189 Weight: 391 grams Cord length: 2.5m Warranty: 2 years

 The T3 Lucea ID positively sings with unique technical features.
 Let’s start with the biggie – T3 Heat ID, a set of personalised heat settings based on your hair texture, length and whether or not it has been colour-treated.
 Setting this up is the first thing you do after switching the styler on, which is a case of tapping at various symbols on the stylers touchscreen panel to describe your hair.
 The Lucea ID then calculates your perfect heat setting from a choice of nine, whirrs up to said temperature in a few seconds and, providing you’re happy with what’s on offer, sticks with it every time you style.

 Refresh mode is another interesting addition.
-This setting is designed for second-day styling, when you haven’t washed and dried, but want to top up yesterday’s look with a little bit of heat.
+This setting is designed for second-day styling.
+This is when you haven’t had time to wash or get the best hair dryer (opens in new tab) involved, but want to top up yesterday’s look with a little bit of heat.
 This mode sits at a lower temperature than your usual HeatID – high enough to smooth and style but with less damage.
 Including this function shows an intuitive understanding of how women really style their hair, which is often a case of troubleshooting and top-ups rather than a full ’do.
 It’s nice to feel that you can easily switch into a kinder mode for these occasions.

 The materials used here are all top-notch, another hallmark of T3 whose dryers, curlers and stylers never disappoint with their tactile feel and beautiful design.
 For the Lucea ID this means a sleek touchscreen panel so absolutely no buttons or switches upset the device’s pearlised outer casing.
 The plates are made of glossy ceramic, are temperature controlled by a smart microchip, and a tiny vent just above them releases a stream of ions to counteract frizz-causing positive charges in the hair.